-Prior works on closed-loop control strategies for achieving dynamic tasks for soft robotic arm include proportional-derivative (PD) control with dynamic compensation~\cite{katzschmann2019dynamic, della2018dynamic, della2020model} and FEM-based reduced-order controller~\cite{katzschmann2019dynamically}.
-However, these controllers assume to have a perfect knowledge of the dynamic model.
-Although already established, the dynamic models of the soft robotic arm severely suffer from different uncertainties that emerge from the inadequate approximation of the dynamic parameters, a reduced kinematic model, or un-modeled dynamics.
-As such, traditional state-feedback controllers may be unsatisfactory, particularly for delivering dynamic tasks.
-To tackle this problem, a popular adaptive control scheme introduced by Li and Slotine~\cite{slotine1988adaptive} was implemented in curvature-space for a simulated continuum soft arm~\cite{trumic2020adaptive}.
-Moreover, a non-singular representation of the PCC-based model is employed~\cite{della2020improved}, resolving the discontinuities embedded in the previous parameterizations.
-However, this controller is based on the hyper-redundant \emph{Augmented Rigid Body} formulation.
-Furthermore, due to complexities involved in the Augmented Rigid Body model for a 3D soft manipulator, the adaptive controller is built based on a simplified model~\cite{della2020improved}, which once again suffers from the approximation of mass concentrated at the tip position.
-Thus, previous control methods did not consider the system uncertainties or were built based on oversimplified models, affecting the performance and robustness of the control system.
-Additionally, the previous adaptive control scheme presented in~\cite{trumic2020adaptive} was not validated on a physical system.
+Prior works on closed-loop control strategies for a soft robotic arm that has to perform dynamic tasks include proportional-derivative (PD) control with dynamic compensation~\cite{katzschmann2019dynamic, della2018dynamic, della2020model} and observer-based dynamic control with a reduced-order finite element model~\cite{katzschmann2019dynamically}.
+However, these controllers assume perfect knowledge of the model and its parameters.
+To make the robot robust to model uncertainties, an adaptive kinematic controller is proposed in~\cite{wang2016visual} and tested on a physical soft robotic arm; however, pure kinematic-based control strategies are not suitable for robots that perform dynamic tasks.
+To tackle this problem, a popular adaptive control scheme, which was introduced by Li and Slotine~\cite{slotine1988adaptive}, is implemented in curvature-space for a simulated continuum soft arm~\cite{trumic2020adaptive}.
+However, this controller is based on the hyper-redundant \emph{Augmented Rigid Body} model.
+Due to complexities in the Augmented Rigid Body model for a 3D soft manipulator, an adaptive controller is built based on a simplified model that approximates the mass concentrated at the tip of each segment~\cite{della2020improved}.
+Therefore, previous methods have either not considered the system uncertainties or have been built based on oversimplified models, both of which affect the performance and robustness of the control system.